leoloso/gatowebsites/content/docs/guides/special-features/function-fields.md

 ---
 title: Function Fields
 # isPRO: true
-metaDesc: The GraphQL schema is provided with fields which expose functionalities commonly found in programming languages (such as PHP).
+description: The GraphQL schema is provided with fields which expose functionalities commonly found in programming languages (such as PHP).
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 910
 ---